Micro Unit Part One

 We were given three areas to choose from: Fashion Textiles Waste, Hospitality Textiles Waste, and Entertainment Textiles Waste.
 My mind immediately went to fashion.
 It is an area I am interested in working in the future, and also have the most knowledge about.

-This initial activity was not based on research; it was solely based on first instinct.
-Originally, all the dots were in one of the three areas, but once we started to discuss in a group, the dots started to stretch and shift (Activity created by Marathia, 2026).
+This initial activity was not based on research.
+Instead, it was solely based on first instinct.
+Originally, all the dots (in which each color represented a team member) were in one of the three areas, but once we started to discuss in a group, the dots started to stretch and shift (Activity created by Marathia, 2026).

-While we were discussing in a group, we were also keeping track of why each team member felt the way they did.
+While we were discussing, we were also keeping track of why each team member felt the way they did.
 This is when my perspective started to shift.
-The points brought up about hospitality truly felt hidden: “Class systems, guests vs workers,” “hidden emotions within occasions: disgust, etc,” and “Lack of emotional connection”.
+The points brought up about hospitality truly felt hidden: ‘Class systems, guests vs workers,’ ‘hidden emotions within occasions: disgust, etc,’ and ‘Lack of emotional connection.’

-After this, we explored the why not for each area, and while there were valid arguments against them all, I found that dirty being placed in the negative column was a compelling argument to explore that area.
+After this, we explored the ‘why not’ for each area.
+While there were valid arguments against them all, I found that “dirty” being placed in the negative column did not necessarily belong with the other ‘why nots.’

 Reflection of activity

 This activity led many of my team members to rethink their initial instinct.
-I am now leaning more towards the hospitality aspect.
-As mentioned above, the word “dirty” is placed in the why not area in the context of hostility, which made me want to find more.
+I was, at this point, leaning more towards hospitality.
+As mentioned above, the word “dirty” is placed in the “why not” area in the context of hostility, which made me want to find more.
 One of my most successful projects in this program is “Text Toilet,” which was built based on a quote from Mary Douglas (1966).
+This idea seemed like a logical continuation of that concept.

 “Dirt is just matter out of place.”